Math 114Q Course Description

 e-mail: eb at cs dot umb dot edu

 The best way to reach me is by email.
 I read it regularly pretty much all day every day.
-But please do not send attachments, and do not send email meant to be read as a web page (tell your email software to send plain text, not html).
+But please do not send attachments, and try not to send email meant to be read as a web page (there may be a way to tell your email software to send plain text, not html).